Should paid deposits for bookings be the norm to help hospitality venues cope with no shows?

 East Coast, a seafood restaurant based in Musselburgh, reported 45 ‘no shows’ on Sunday after customers who had made reservations never arrived.

-Carlo Crolla, co-owner of the Edinburgh restaurant, took to the restaurant’s Facebook page to show his annoyance.
+Carlo Crolla, co-owner of the Musselburgh restaurant, took to the restaurant’s Facebook page to show his annoyance.

 “Thank you to the 45 no-shows so far today,” Mr Crolla said.